cubicYYY/Personal-Blog-with-Hexo-Cactus/source/_posts/Rust-Async-Demystified-p1.md

   - Even though some tasks may have internal parallelism, all tasks have to run sequentially.
 - Async + Parallelism: full parallelism.
    ![full parallelism](async-multi.svg)
-  - As soon as the current task is completed or needs to wait, the thread is immediately idle and ready to receive a task ready to be executed.
+  - As soon as the current task is completed or needs to wait, the thread is immediately idle and ready to receive a ready task.

 ---

-## How Async Programming Works
+## How to Achieve Concurrency

-Humans are born to act asynchronously (I hope so, especially for people with driving licenses).
+Humans are born to act concurrently (I hope so, especially for people with driving licenses).
+However, you have only one brain, single-core, single-threaded.
+So to achieve concurrency it requires you to notice changes in the environment, and possibly pause your current task for another one.

 However, this becomes tricky in programming: How does a computer "know" something happened and continue processing?
-The key **challenge** is, for example, that after the program calls a function to issue an I/O request, it needs to be notified when the request is ready and react correctly to this.
+The key **challenge** is, for example, that after the program calls a function to issue an I/O request, it needs to be notified when the request is ready and react correctly.

 ### The Underlying Mechanisms

 Models/styles able to achieve this goal include:

-- **Polling**: The program repeatedly checks the task status at regular time intervals.
-However, it occupies the CPU and blocks the program.
+- Polling: The program repeatedly checks the task status at regular time intervals.
+However, it occupies the CPU and blocks the program, providing **NO** concurrency.
 It's not good, but sometimes you have to, especially in synchronous codes.
-- **Callbacks**: To avoid polling, we can directly tell the I/O function what it should do after the I/O operation is finished by passing a **callback**, which is something like a function pointer.
-Callback is a kind of asynchronous programming.
-Understanding callbacks can be the *foundation\** for learning asynchronous programming systems.
+- Callbacks: To avoid polling, we can directly tell the I/O function what it should do after the I/O operation is finished by passing a **callback**, which is something like a function pointer.
+Callback is a kind of implementation of asynchronous programming.
+Understanding callbacks can be the *foundation\** for learning other asynchronous programming models.
-- **Event-Driven**: The program's flow is determined by events such as user actions, timer expirations, etc. An **event loop** repeatedly checks for events and dispatches them to appropriate handlers.
+- Event-Driven: The program's flow is determined by events such as user actions, hardware interrupts, etc. An **event loop** repeatedly checks for events and dispatches them to appropriate handlers.
-- ...
+- Threading System: Essentially an event-driven system, but built in the kernel and the event loop is replaced with the thread scheduler.

+#### All that Callbacks?

-Here are some conceptual trivial discussions; you don't need them to write codes, but they are inspiring:
+> Here are some conceptual trivial discussions; you don't need them to write codes, but they are inspiring and worth reading.

-The use of the word *foundation* is apt here because many implementations of asynchronous programming can be seen as special cases of callbacks.
+The use of the word *foundation* is apt because many implementations of asynchronous programming can be seen as special cases of callbacks.
 Essentially, calling a function involves jumping to a specific location in memory, and callbacks specify where the function should jump to after completing a task.
-This can be explicit, as with a defined callback function, or implicit, as with a "callback location", which might be in the middle of a function.
+This can be explicit, as with a defined callback function so we jump to the entrance of that function; or implicit, as with a "callback location", which might be in the middle of a task's code.
+Wait, if the location rests in the middle, is there still a "function" starts with that location?
+Yes, it is the "continuation" of the task!

 The key takeaway is: **To react correctly, a program needs to know where to jump next**.
 Therefore, managing control flow is crucial in asynchronous programming.